 The magnetic fields found around planets like Earth are thought to be caused by the flow of liquids within the core (in the case of Earth, the fluid is iron).
 Things are more complicated on Jupiter, however.
-As mentioned earlier, the planet has liquid hydrogen closer to its center that would also conduct, much like a metal.
-So it is unclear if the magnetic field originates from there or from deeper within the planet, or if the field is created through some sort of dual process.

 Figuring out what is happening in Jupiter could not only help us understand magnetism in giant planets in our own solar system, but could also help scientists make predictions about planets outside the solar system.
 Jupiter is considered a model for exoplanet studies, although there are very weird Jupiter-size planets out there.
 For example, some orbit very close to their parent stars.
-[What’s Inside Jupiter?
-Close Encounters With The Giant (Video)]

 7. What drives the aurora in Jupiter?

 Jupiter's auroras were first spotted when the Voyager 1 spacecraft flew by in 1979.
 When astronomers later turned X-ray telescopes toward the planet, however, they saw much more power than anticipated.
 Auroras are so frequent on Jupiter, in fact, that in a 2007 news release astronomers said they see the auroras every time they look at the giant planet.

 The process for generating these fields, however, is poorly understood, NASA added in the same release.
 Scientists know that Jupiter has enough spin to produce its own auroras (unlike the Earth, which relies fully on solar activity).
 They also know the auroras come from charged particles, mainly (in Jupiter's case) from volcanic plumes on the moon Io.
 But it's unclear how the particles make their way from Io to Jupiter's magnetosphere.